App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Scholarships for medical school reduce the amount of money you might need to borrow when studying medicine.
+Scholarships for medical school could reduce the amount of money you need to borrow when studying medicine.
 Unlike loans, medical school scholarships typically don’t need to be repaid.
 Scholarships for medical students are financial aid that can cover the cost of tuition and fees.Universities may offer medical school scholarships based on financial need.
 Private companies and nonprofits may offer medical schools scholarships based on merit or financial need.
 Below we highlight how scholarships may differ from grants and student loans.

 What Are Scholarships?